 It is impossible to prove that a surgical procedure is absolutely safe.
 On the other hand it is realistic and appropriate to compare two procedures and conclude that one is relatively safer than the other.
 Prospective liposuction patients should strive to understand the options that are available and choose the safest procedure.

 Preventing complications should be the most important concern of both patients and liposuction surgeons.
 Surgeons can reduce the risk of liposuction complications by proper selection of patients.
 Surgeons should avoid patients who have 1) unrealistic medical expectations, 2) a history of significant medical problems.
 Patients can reduce the risk of complications by 1) resisting the temptation to save time by attempting to do multiple unrelated surgical procedures along with liposuction, and 2) resisting the temptation to maximize the volume of fat removed on a single day.
 It is much safer to divide one very large liposuction procedure into two or more separate procedures done on separate days.
-Liposuction by general anesthesia can be considered safe, however, liposuction totally by local anesthesia is safer.
+Liposuction by general anesthesia can be considered safe, however, liposuction in Mumbai totally by local anesthesia is safer.